chewxy/nanjingtaxi/README.md

 Nanjing Taxi is a relatively secure distributed P2P chat system.
 It uses a distributed hash table in the form of a Kademlia network to "host" chatrooms.
 Clients connect to the network to find a chatroom.
 Once a client finds its chatroom, the connections in the chatroom is separate from the Kademlia network.

+I have been made to understand that this system is extremely similar to the one proposed by the BitTorrent team - BitTorrent Chat.
+The [basic idea](http://blog.bittorrent.com/2013/12/19/update-on-bittorrent-chat/) is similar.

 The way Nanjing Taxi works is like this:

 1. Client connects to a Kademlia network